arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

     - `ArangoDB.getLogs()`
     - `minReplicationFactor` in collections and graphs
     - `overwrite` flag in `DocumentCreateOptions`
+    - `hash` and `skipList` indexes

-The user data custom serializer implementation `ArangoJack` has been removed in favor of `JacksonSerde`.
+The user data custom serializer implementation `ArangoJack` has been removed in favor of `com.arangodb.serde.jackson.JacksonSerde`.

-Support for interpreting raw strings as JSON has been removed (in favor of `RawJson`).
+Support for interpreting raw strings as JSON has been removed (in favor of `com.arangodb.util.RawJson`).

-Support of data type `VPackSlice` has been removed (in favor of Jackson types: `JsonNode`, `ArrayNode`, `ObjectNode`, ...).
+Support of data type `com.arangodb.velocypack.VPackSlice` has been removed in favor of Jackson type `com.fasterxml.jackson.databind.JsonNode` and its subclasses (`ArrayNode`, `ObjectNode`, ...).
+Raw `VPACK` data can be used now with `com.arangodb.util.RawBytes`).

 Support for custom initialization of cursors (`ArangoDB._setCursorInitializer(ArangoCursorInitializer cursorInitializer)`) has been removed.

+### Async API

+The asynchronous API (before under the package `com.arangodb.async`) has been removed from version 7.0 (#487).
+This has been done because the asynchronous API needs a substantial refactoring, i.e. supporting HTTP protocol, fixing #433 and a better alignment with the synchronous API.
+It will be reworked and re-added in a future version 7.x.

 ## API methods changes

 Before version `7.0` some CRUD API methods inferred the return type from the type of the data object passed as input.
 Now the return type can be explicitly set for each CRUD API method.
+This type is used as deserialization target by the `user-data serde`.
+In particular, no automatic type inference is performed anymore in:
+- `ArangoCollection.insertDocuments()`
+- `ArangoCollection.replaceDocuments()`
+- `ArangoCollection.updateDocuments()`
+- `ArangoCollection.deleteDocuments()`
+Unless specified explicitly, the target deserialization type is `Void.class`, thus allowing only `null` values.

 CRUD operations operating with multiple documents have now an overloaded variant which accepts raw data (`RawBytes` and `RawJson`) containing multiple documents.

-`ArangoCursor#getStats()` returns now an untyped map.
+CRUD operations operating with multiple documents with parametric types are now covariant:
+- `ArangoCollection.insertDocuments(Collection<? extends T>, DocumentCreateOptions, Class<T>)`
+- `ArangoCollection.replaceDocuments(Collection<? extends T>, DocumentReplaceOptions, Class<T>)`

-`Request` and `Response` classes have been refactored to support generic body type.
+`com.arangodb.Request` and `com.arangodb.Response` classes have been refactored to support generic body type.
 `ArangoDB.execute(Request<T>, Class<U>): Response<U>` accepts now the target deserialization type for the response body.

-`ArangoDBException` has been enhanced with the id of the request causing it.
+`com.arangodb.ArangoDBException` has been enhanced with the id of the request causing it.
+This can be useful to correlate it with the debug level logs.

+Graph API has been updated (#486):
+- added `com.arangodb.ArangoEdgeCollection.drop()` and overloads
+- added `com.arangodb.ArangoVertexCollection.drop(VertexCollectionDropOptions)`
+- updated `com.arangodb.ArangoGraph.replaceEdgeDefinition()`

+`ArangoDatabase.getDocument()` has been removed, in favor of `ArangoCollection.getDocument()`.

+`ArangoDatabase.query()` overloaded variants have now a different order of parameters:
+- `query(String query, Class<T> type)`
+- `query(String query, Class<T> type, AqlQueryOptions options)`
+- `query(String query, Class<T> type, Map<String,Object> bindVars)`
+- `query(String query, Class<T> type, Map<String,Object> bindVars, AqlQueryOptions options)`

 ## API entities

 All entities and options classes (in packages `com.arangodb.model` and `com.arangodb.entity`) are now `final`.

-The replication factor is now modeled with a new interface (`ReplicationFactor`) with
+The replication factor is now modeled with a new interface (`com.arangodb.entity.ReplicationFactor`) with
 implementations: `NumericReplicationFactor` and `SatelliteReplicationFactor`.

+Cursor statistics are now in `com.arangodb.entity.CursorStats`.

 ## Migration